Committed disbursements from the GET FiT Programme go towards four purposes:

-Projections are subject to uncertainty, mainly related to individual project progress.
+Note: Projections are subject to uncertainty, mainly related to individual project progress

-Figure 13 shows the relative shares of the various cost components under the GET FiT Program.
-Roughly 10 percent of the overall funds are tied to management, implementation and the Technical Assistance Facility, while the rest is expected to be disbursed as premium payments.
+Figure 24 shows the relative shares of the various cost components under the GET FiT Programme, based on current budget reservations.
+Overall, approximately 10 percent of the overall funds are tied to management, implementation and the Technical Assistance Facility, while 90 percent of the total commitments are expected to be disbursed as premium payments.

 Figure 24 – Distribution of Budget Reservation of GET FiT Uganda